LLM-Driven Usefulness Judgment for Web Search Evaluation: Background and Related Works

-Evaluation of search systems has been a core to IR research with the goal of supporting and understanding users' information needs.
-Traditional evaluation campaigns like TREC, NTCIR, CLEF, and FIRE \citep{Carmel2010EstimatingTQ, 10.1145/1842890.1842906, jaech-ostendorf-2018-personalized, maddalena2016crowdsourcing} follow the Cranfield paradigm \citep{cormack1998efficient}, focusing on document-level relevance judgments.
-However, these methods primarily assess individual results and often overlook the broader context of search tasks \citep{belkin2008relevance}.
+Evaluation of search systems has long been central to IR research, with the goal of supporting and understanding users' information needs.
+Traditional evaluation campaigns such as TREC, NTCIR, CLEF, and FIRE \citep{Carmel2010EstimatingTQ, 10.1145/1842890.1842906, jaech-ostendorf-2018-personalized, maddalena2016crowdsourcing} follow the Cranfield paradigm \citep{cormack1998efficient}, focusing on document-level relevance judgments.
+However, these methods primarily assess individual results and often overlook the broader context of search tasks \citep{belkin2008relevance, liu2021deconstructing}.

-\textbf{Relevance and usefulness judgments} are traditionally obtained through human annotation, as seen in the deep learning tracks of TREC \citep{voorhees2000overview}.
-Alternatively, relevance can be inferred from user behavior logs \citep{joachims2017accurately}, or synthesized using LLM-based methods \citep{bonifacio2022inpars, dai2022promptagator}.
-Online user metrics such as CTR, UCTR \citep{chuklin2013click}, PLC \citep{chapelle2009expected}, and dwell time \citep{jiang2015understanding} further capture implicit feedback, providing valuable signals for understanding user engagement.
-While relevance has been the dominant evaluation metric, many researchers argue it falls short in capturing true system effectiveness in interactive IR. \cite{cole2009usefulness} and others \citep{mao2016does, yilmaz_relevance_2014, zhang_models_2020} emphasized the importance of usefulness that represented how well documents help users achieve their task goals.
+\textbf{Relevance and usefulness judgments} are traditionally obtained through human batch annotation, as in the deep learning tracks of TREC \citep{voorhees2000overview}.
+Alternatively, relevance can be inferred from user behavior logs \citep{joachims2017accurately} or synthesized using LLM-based methods \citep{bonifacio2022inpars, dai2022promptagator}.
+Online user metrics such as CTR, UCTR \citep{chuklin2013click}, PLC \citep{chapelle2009expected}, and dwell time \citep{jiang2015understanding} further capture implicit feedback and provide valuable signals for understanding user engagement.
+While relevance has been the dominant evaluation metric, many researchers argue that it falls short of capturing true system effectiveness in interactive IR. \cite{cole2009usefulness} and others \citep{mao2016does, yilmaz_relevance_2014, zhang_models_2020} emphasize the importance of usefulness in reflecting how well documents help users achieve their task goals.
 Studies show that relevance and usefulness may diverge, especially when users exert significant effort to extract value from content \citep{yilmaz_relevance_2014}.
-Usefulness being more user-centric, often requires richer behavioral data and context to measure accurately.
-The concept of replacing relevance-based measures with usefulness-based measures in system evaluation has also been advocated by \cite{belkin2009model} and \cite{cole2009usefulness}.
-Automated labeling of usefulness remains challenging, especially as users often reformulate queries and adapt their search strategies.
-Our exploration of LLM-driven usefulness judgment aims to address this by incorporating both implicit behavior signals and task context.
+Because usefulness is more user-centric, it often requires richer behavioral data and context to measure accurately.
+Replacing relevance-based measures with usefulness-based measures in IR evaluation has also been advocated by \cite{belkin2009model} and \cite{cole2009usefulness}.
+Automated usefulness labeling remains challenging, particularly as users reformulate queries and adapt their search strategies.
+Our exploration of LLM usefulness judgment addresses this challenge by incorporating both implicit behavior signals and task context.